 Hope you and yours will enjoy these as much as my mom and I did.
-And more importantly, hope you’re enjoying a lovely memorial day!
+And more importantly, hope you’re enjoying a lovely Memorial Day!
 I’d love to hear what you’re up to.
-I’m working away at CR stuff before I head back to school, but I definitely plan on clearing away some hours to finally (finally!) dig into Freedom—the last novel I worked on, if only for a moment, before I left FSG.
+I’m working away at blog stuff before I head back to school, but I definitely plan on clearing away some hours to finally dig into a novel.
+Have a good one.